samfitgen/trgen/docs/Full_Distance_Triathlon_Build-Low_Volume.md

 **Description**:

-> Run an Easy 40 minutes at RPE4 pace with only 2x20-second relaxed, mid-run
+> Run an Easy 40min at RPE4 pace with only 2x20-second relaxed, mid-run sprints
-> sprints at RPE10 with 40 seconds of rest after each.
+> at RPE10 with 40 seconds of rest after each.

 ### Saturday